-Robin is the Professor of Mucosal Infection and Immunity, leading a team of 28 researchers within the Department of Medicine.
-The main focus of his research is the investigation of the mechanisms of mucosal HIV transmission and development of novel preventative strategies appropriate to a developing world setting.
-This has led to the establishment of international collaborations aimed at preclinical identification, development and selection of microbicide and vaccine candidates prior to formal clinical efficacy trials.
+Professor Robin Shattock is the Head of Mucosal Infection and Immunity within the Department of Medicine at Imperial College London.
+Professor Shattock’s research focuses on the mechanisms of mucosal infection and the development of novel preventative strategies appropriate to a developing world setting.
+This has led to the establishment of international collaborations aimed at preclinical identification, development and selection of HIV microbicide and vaccine candidates prior to formal clinical efficacy trials.

 et al., 2016, HIV-1 CNS in vitro infectivity models based on clinical CSF samples, Journal of Antimicrobial Chemotherapy, Vol:71, ISSN:0305-7453, Pages:235-243

 et al., 2016, TLR4 and TLR7/8 Adjuvant Combinations Generate Different Vaccine Antigen-Specific Immune Outcomes in Minipigs when Administered via the ID or IN Routes, Plos One, Vol:11, ISSN:1932-6203

 et al., 2016, Superior Efficacy of a Human Immunodeficiency Virus Vaccine Combined with Antiretroviral Prevention in Simian-Human Immunodeficiency Virus-Challenged Nonhuman Primates, Journal of Virology, Vol:90, ISSN:0022-538X, Pages:5315-5328

 et al., 2016, Short Communication: Limited Anti-HIV-1 Activity of Maraviroc in Mucosal Tissues, Aids Research and Human Retroviruses, Vol:32, ISSN:0889-2229, Pages:334-338